Early-Warning Signals of Grokking via Loss-Landscape Geometry: Conclusion

 The universality of these findings---across encoder-only, causal, and encoder--decoder architectures; across numerical, formal-language, and natural-language domains; across dataset sizes from 50 to 5,000; across learning rates spanning three orders of magnitude---establishes the commutator defect as a fundamental diagnostic of the memorization-to-generalization transition.
 The one non-universal finding is the PC1 trajectory: de-concentration precedes grokking on Dyck and modular arithmetic but follows it on SCAN, highlighting that the commutator defect captures a deeper invariant of the grokking dynamics than spectral concentration alone.

+A spectral geometry analysis of the attention weight matrices provides further mechanistic evidence: the matrix commutator $\norm{\comm{W_Q}{W_K}}_F$ peaks before grokking and then collapses as the operators align (6/6 runs, 0/6 false positives), while phase portraits reveal a clear topological distinction between grokking (sweep across phase space) and memorizing (stagnation) trajectories.
+The temporal ordering---SGD defect spike, then matrix commutator inflection, then grokking, then spectral compression---establishes a two-stage causal chain from loss-landscape geometry to weight-matrix alignment to generalization.

 Together with our prior work~\citep{xu2026integrability}, these results paint a consistent geometric picture: grokking reflects prolonged confinement on a low-dimensional subspace of weight space, during which loss-landscape curvature accumulates in transverse directions; generalization emerges as the trajectory escapes this metastable regime.
-The commutator defect provides a practical, architecture-agnostic window into this process.
+The commutator defect provides a practical, architecture-agnostic window into this process, and the spectral geometry of attention weights reveals the representational reorganization that accompanies it.

 \paragraph{Reproducibility.} All code is available at \url{https://github.com/skydancerosel/dyck_scan}.
 Total compute for full reproduction is approximately 24 hours on a single Apple M-series machine.